remipichon/voc/Readme.md

 gitlab-runner register --non-interactive --name $name --url $url --registration-token $token --executor docker --docker-network-mode $docker_network_mode --docker-tlsverify=false --docker-image $image --docker-privileged true --docker-disable-cache false
 ````

+Go to <your_gitlab>/admin/runners/ to add _node_remote_docker_ tag and use it in your gitlab-ci.yml file.

 ### Several remote Docker
 So far not supported out of the box:
 * copy _Dockerfile-node-remote-docker_ and adapt 'remoteDockerClientCert/*.pem'
 * in _docker-compose.remote.yml_ copy _node_remote_docker_ and adapt 'context' and 'image' name.
 * add another runner using that image OR specify which remote image to use in .gitlab-ci.yml

+Runners configuration is in /etc/gitlab-runner/config.toml

 # TODO